Trending: Expanded use of prehospital point of care ultrasound (P-POCUS)

-PPOCUS in the EMS scope of practice
+POC ultrasound in the EMS scope of practice

-The 2018 draft of the National Association of State EMS Officials (NASEMSO) EMS Scope of Practice Model is the first to address the inclusion of P-POCUS as being within the scope of EMS providers, stating, “non-invasive diagnostic equipment (e.g. ultrasound)” not be limited to any specific levels of qualification of EMS personnel.
+The 2018 draft of the National Association of State EMS Officials (NASEMSO) EMS Scope of Practice Model was the first to address the inclusion of P-POCUS as being within the scope of EMS providers, stating, “non-invasive diagnostic equipment (e.g. ultrasound)” not be limited to any specific levels of qualification of EMS personnel.

 Thomas Hudson, NRP, CCP-C, a flight paramedic with Guardian Flight in Fairbanks, Alaska, agrees.
 “I think that we are seeing POCUS evolving more rapidly than any other EMS technology in the past, at least in the last 18 years I’ve been practicing.
 As recently as four years ago, the number of agencies that had deployed POCUS in the field was minuscule.”

 Hudson recognizes the need for research showing the connection between the use of P-POCUS and improved patient outcome and/or EMS service safety and efficiency.
 “Unfortunately, there isn’t more recent data regarding field utilization, at least that I’m aware of.
 Anecdotally however, there seems to be an ongoing surge in interest across both air medical and ground EMS providers, as seen by both the recent development of paramedic-specific education programs, as well as manufacturers beginning to market their ultrasound products specifically to the EMS market.”